 In therapeutic riding the lessons are developed around equestrian skill development and progression.
 Learning to ride is the objective.
 While learning to ride may be the objective, in the process of learning to ride comes the therapeutic value.
 The long term goals may be physical, psychological, educational, cognitive, skill and/or recreational based.
 Therapeutic Riding Instructors are the primary professionals responsible for the design and implementation of the therapeutic riding session.
 The lessons can be taught privately, semi-privately or in groups of 3-6 students.
 The instructors will enlist the help of volunteers to aid the riders during lessons.
 These assistants may be horse leaders, side walkers or communicators.
 The instructor may request lesson plan involvement of educators or medical professionals to help the riders achieve their individual goals.

 Certified Therapeutic Riding Instructors integrate horseback riding skills into lesson plans designed to enhance the physical, cognitive and emotional wellbeing of the riders.
 Lessons are individually designed to suit each rider’s particular need, ability, stamina and are consistent with predetermined goals that are established in conjunction with parents, therapeutic riding instructors, caregivers, physicians and other therapists.

-Therapeutic Riding Instructors use equinebased therapy for active duty service members and veterans who have returned with physical and mental challenges as a result of their service.
-The goal of this program is to improve the lives of servicemen an women who have suffered injury in the line of duty, helping them adjust physically and emotionally to their postwar lives.
+Therapeutic Riding Instructors use equine based therapy for active duty service members and veterans who have returned with physical and mental challenges as a result of their service.
+The goal of this program is to improve the lives of servicemen and women who have suffered injury in the line of duty, helping them adjust physically and emotionally to their postwar lives.

-• Weight less than 200 pounds in order to be safely dismounted in an emergency. • Must have sitting balance (side walkers can’t be asked to support the weight of the rider) • If minimum sitting balance, must weight around 40 pounds or less • Must be a minimum of 4 years old • Must have a disability that is compatible with therapeutic horsemanship
+• Weight less than 200 pounds in order to be safely dismounted in an emergency. • Must have sitting balance (side walkers can’t be asked to support the weight of the rider) • If minimum sitting balance, must weigh around 40 pounds or less • Must be a minimum of 4 years old • Must have a disability that is compatible with therapeutic horsemanship